Azure DevOps

 There are two ways to integrate with Azure DevOps.
 Both can be used simultaneously:

-- OAuth App (Recommended): Using an OAuth app allows users to sign in more quickly.
-You’ll need to set up an OAuth app within Gitpod.
+- OAuth App (Recommended): Using a Microsoft Entra ID OAuth app allows users to sign in more quickly.
+You’ll need to set up an OAuth app within Microsoft Entra ID.

 - Personal Access Token (PAT): Each user will need to create a Personal Access Token.
 They will be provided with a deep link to do so on their first environment creation.